Semaglutide vs liraglutide: How these medications work for weight loss

 Approach weight loss holistically with Juniper

-Juniper's Weight Reset Programme includes tailored treatments, personalised medication (we use Wegovy, which contains semaglutide, and Mounjaro, which contains tirzepatide) and lifestyle coaching.
+Juniper's Weight Reset Programme includes tailored treatments, personalised medication, and lifestyle coaching.

 The program offers 3 core pillars: